mateo9x/mail-lib/README.md

 # Mail microservice

-Application made for consuming messaged to be send through emails.
+Application made for consuming messages to be send through emails from my other projects.
 Created with the purpose to reduce redundant code in my other repositories.